The IRS Fresh Start Initiative is one of those rare moments where the Government utilizes good foresight.

 Contrary to what some people believe, you to have rights as a taxpayer.
 In fact, I’m sure you have rights that you don’t know exist.

-For instance, if an IRS rep visits you in person, you’re under no obligations to answer any questions.
+For instance, if an IRS rep visits you in person, you’re under no obligation to answer any questions.
 You can smile, ask for their contact information, and tell them you’re hiring a tax attorney.
 Tell them your attorney will contact them directly.
 This is one way of ensuring that your rights remain protected.

 An expert tax attorney can help you work out the best installment plan possible.
 Once a tax attorney is on the scent, an IRS agent will seldom pressure an individual.